Skip to content

 },

-Issues with the underlying hardware hosting the instance or system status check failure
+Issues with the underlying hardware that hosts the instance, or system status check failure

 Instance status check failure

-If the instance status check failed, then the instance might appear to be stuck in the stopping state due to running shutdown scripts.
-Or, instances stopped using the StopInstances API to troubleshoot with a rescue instance might appear to be stuck.
-This is because the StopInstances operation might take a while because the instance is unreachable.
+If the instance status check failed, then the instance might be stuck in the stopping state because it's running shutdown scripts.
+Or, the instance that no longer uses the StopInstances API to troubleshoot with a rescue instance is stuck in the stopping state.
+You can use the StopInstances operation to stop an instance, but the operation might take a while because the instance is unreachable.

 In these scenarios, the instance does stop eventually.
 Or, you can force stop the instance.
-For instructions on force stopping, see the following section Force stop the instance.
+For instructions on how to force stop the instance, see the Force stop the instance section of this article.

 OOM errors on the instance